RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Method

 \subsection{RL-AWB Framework}

 \paragraph{Algorithm Parameters.} Two parameters critically determine the performance of our SGP-LRD: the gray pixel candidate selection threshold $N\%$ and the Minkowski norm exponent $p$.
 Lower $N\%$ for gray-rich scenes (higher purity); raise it when gray cues are sparse (better coverage).
-Small $p$ yields near-uniform weighting; large $p$ emphasizes high-confidence pixels, it helpful when detections are reliable but brittle in ambiguous/low-light scenes.
+Small $p$ yields near-uniform weighting; large $p$ emphasizes high-confidence pixels; it is helpful when detections are reliable but brittle in ambiguous/low-light scenes.
 In low-light nighttime images, the optimal $(N, p)$ configuration is inherently scene-dependent.
 We address this challenge through a reinforcement learning framework that learns to adaptively select algorithm parameters based on scene characteristics.

-\paragraph{State Design.} Differs from RL-AE control~\cite{lee2024learning}: the ground-truth illuminant is unavailable at deployment in RL-AWB and thus cannot appear in the state.
+\paragraph{State Design.} Our state design differs from RL-AE control~\cite{lee2024learning}: the ground-truth illuminant is unavailable at deployment in RL-AWB and thus cannot appear in the state.
 We therefore encode rich chromatic statistics without privileged labels and add a compact history descriptor for recent adjustments.